NATIONAL POVERTY GRADUATION PROGRAMME

 Introduction

-The Programme has two major components; 1) Poverty Graduation (USD 117.8 million); and 2) Social Mobilization (SM) and Programme Management (USD 14.8 million).
 The first component mainly focuses on productive Assets Creation (or Transfer), Interest-Free Loans (IFLs), and Training of Assets and IFL Beneficiaries.
 The second component entails SM, formation, and training of Community Resource Persons (CRPs), capacity building of Community Institutions (CIs), research studies, conferences, and policy briefs.

 Goals